 OregonASK believes that quality afterschool programs are committed to providing each child and youth with a enriching experience that enhances their growth and learning opportunities.
-OregonASK, as a collaboration, has newly revised the Oregon Quality Framework for Afterschool and Summer Programs.
+OregonASK, as a collaboration, has newly revised the Oregon Quality Standards for Afterschool and Summer Programs, as well as Core Competencies.
 The intention of these documents are to guide programs and professionals in assessing their own level of quality, to assist policy makers in recognizing and supporting quality improvement efforts, and to enhance the overall development and enrichment of children and youth in Oregon.

 Current Training & Curricula Brochure